Sacred Places Near Me

 History & Structure

-Garden of Gethsemane: Where Jesus is said to have prayed the night before his crucifixion while his disciples slept.
-Church of All Nations (Basilica of the Agony): Built over the rock where Jesus is believed to have prayed before his arrest.
-Chapel of the Ascension: Traditional site where Jesus is said to have ascended to heaven 40 days after his resurrection.
-Dominus Flevit Church: A church built in the shape of a teardrop, commemorating the site where Jesus is said to have wept over the future destruction of Jerusalem.
-Church of the Pater Noster: Where Jesus is said to have taught the Lord's Prayer to his disciples.
-Tomb of the Prophets: A burial cave traditionally associated with the prophets Haggai, Zechariah, and Malachi.
-Absalom's Pillar: A 1st century BCE rock-cut monument.
-Tomb of Zechariah: An ancient monument carved from rock.
+The Mount of Olives features prominently in the final week of Jesus's life.
+The Garden of Gethsemane is where Jesus is said to have prayed the night before his crucifixion while his disciples slept.
+The Church of All Nations (Basilica of the Agony) was built over the rock where Jesus is believed to have prayed before his arrest.
+The Chapel of the Ascension marks the traditional site where Jesus is said to have ascended to heaven 40 days after his resurrection.
+Dominus Flevit Church, built in the shape of a teardrop, commemorates the site where Jesus is said to have wept over the future destruction of Jerusalem.
+The Church of the Pater Noster marks where Jesus is said to have taught the Lord's Prayer to his disciples.
+Other notable sites include the Tomb of the Prophets, a burial cave traditionally associated with the prophets Haggai, Zechariah, and Malachi; Absalom's Pillar, a 1st century BCE rock-cut monument; and the Tomb of Zechariah, an ancient monument carved from rock.